 You can currently buy the KitchenAid KCG0702ER Burr Coffee Grinder on Amazon.
 The customer reviews there are positive; you can read more about it here.

 What's So Good About This Grinder?

 What I really like about the KitchenAid Grinder is the value for money; it’s made by a renowned manufacturer, it’s a decent all-rounder that delivers quality grinds across all range, and most importantly, it looks exceptional.

-Another thing I like about the grinder is that it’s quiet and doesn’t hop around when you use it.
+Another thing I like about the grinder is that it’s quiet and when you use it, it doesn’t hop around the countertop.
 If you plan to make a fresh cup of coffee before the rest of the world wakes up, this is an important point to consider.
 From experience, there are very few grinders that don’t jump around with this weight and price range.